PaasmerIoT/Paasmer_Edge_Docker_V3_0/README.md

 ```
     test.publish_Rule("feedname",feedValue = 9)
 ```
 * Wohooo!
 That's it.
-Now follow the steps in the Readme file to run the `PaasmerLibrary`.
+Now create the required number of feeds and their types in the Paasmer Platform Web UI and follow the steps in the Readme file to run the `PaasmerLibrary`.

 ## Getting started with Paasmer Python Library
 Here is a very simple example that connects to the Paasmer Gateway, subscribes and Publishes to Paasmer platform enabling the user to access and read the feeds.

 ### Importing Paasmer Library
 Open `paasmerLibrary` directory and start building the script.